DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 The interface responds dynamically to network and state changes using the associated `ItineraryViewModel`, which manages asynchronous data loading and exposes all content through a reactive `StateFlow`.
 Visual elements, including cards and icon buttons, are implemented in Jetpack Compose.

-At the bottom of the screen, the user can also navigate to write a new review or to access the detailed itinerary steps (see **Section 10.3.5**).
+At the bottom of the screen, the user can also navigate to write a new review.

 ![Screenshots.
 ItineraryDetails](/documents/images/ItineraryDetails.png)

-### 10.3.5 Itinerary Steps
+### Itinerary Steps

 After accessing an itinerary’s details, users can tap a dedicated button to view the sequence of stops that make up the selected trip.
 This opens the **ItineraryStepsScreen**, which presents both a geographic and descriptive breakdown of the itinerary in a clear, structured layout.